jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 Fundamental Principles,
 2008-11-05

 It may be a fundamental principle, that all references are registered.
 It may also be fundamental principle, that possible bad behavior should not compromise your abilities for good behavior.
 So the use of your creativity should not be put to a limit by possible bad behavior of others.
-If you can make a system that completely work following these principles, than that would be great.
+If you can make a system that completely work following these principles, than that might be great.

 The Fundamental Principles can be guarantees the system might give and should not be broken.